 I considered a couple of solutions before settling on using a database view:

-1. Change this class method into the default scope for the Event model.
-That would resolve the second issue above, because every instance of Event would be automatically scoped with fields representing the average review values.
-The difficult-to-read SQL code would still remain in the model, however, and default scopes can sometimes lead to other unexpected complications with queries.
+would be automatically scoped with fields representing the average review values.
+The difficult-to-read SQL code would still remain in the model, however, and default scopes can sometimes lead to other unexpected complications with queries. -

 (There is one caveat to call out here: because ActiveRecord doesn’t natively support views, using a view removes the flexibility that ActiveRecord provides to interface with different database backends.
 There could be a cost later if we want to switch over to, say, MySQL.
 Given what I know about this project and the production environment, that’s a trade-off I’m currently comfortable making.)